Europe's climate masterplan aims to slash emissions within a decade

 EU member capitals are particularly worried about the Commission’s plan to launch a carbon market for transport and home heating, potentially raising household fuel bills.

-The Commission has promised a social fund to shield low-income households from the costs, and is urging countries to use the EU's 800-billion-euro COVID-19 recovery fund to help people insulate their homes and create jobs in clean technologies like hydrogen.
+The Commission has promised a social fund to shield low-income households from the costs, and is urging countries to use the EU’s 800-billion-euro COVID-19 recovery fund to help people insulate their homes and create jobs in clean technologies such as hydrogen.

-The unveiling of "Fit for 55" will make climate policies more visible to EU citizens than ever before, testing Europe's widespread public support for ambitious climate action.
+By making climate policies more visible to EU citizens than ever before, “Fit for 55” is set to test public support for ambitious climate action.

 Policymakers are also braced for a storm of industry lobbying.
-Europe's steel and cement sectors are already fighting plans to end free CO2 permits and force manufacturers to pay more when they pollute.
+Europe’s steel and cement sectors are already fighting plans to end free CO2 permits and some of the sectors due to be covered by the carbon border tariff say they do not want to be included.

 Past attempts to tighten CO2 standards for carmakers have faced fierce industry opposition.
 But with European giants like Volkswagen already committed to ending combustion-engine car sales in Europe in the 2030s, some governments say now is the time to bring laggards into line.

-"The Commission needs to basically wake up and smell the coffee - that now is the time to actually cement that into legislation," an EU diplomat said, of the potential proposal to ban sales of new combustion engine cars by 2035.
+“The Commission needs to basically wake up and smell the coffee - that now is the time to actually cement that into legislation,” an EU diplomat said regarding the potential proposal to ban sales of new combustion engine cars by 2035.

 FIRST-MOVER (DIS)ADVANTAGES